hut/hut/README.md

 My main work can be found on https://codeberg.org/hut

-> Why not on GitHub?
-It's so much more visible/convenient!
+> "Why not on GitHub?
+It's so much more visible/convenient!"

 Sure, it is.
 But come on.
 Seriously?
 Hosting free/open source software on a commercial, closed-source platform run by Microsoft?
 I can not comprehend how this is an actual thing.